GandhiCloudLab/envizi-social-governance/readme.md

 ## 1. Enable Social Metrics

-To show the Social and Governance Metrics related data in the monthly data set of the Power BI report, you need to enable Social metrics in Organization Settings.
+To show the Social Metrics related data in the monthly data set of the Power BI report, you need to enable Social metrics in Organization Settings.

 1. Enable Social metrics in Power BI Report in Organization Settings.
 This can be done by requesting the Product team.